Not over yet

 ‘It won’t need to.
 As the former occupier of the land, she can negotiate or I can on her behalf, for a half percent.
 Carrot we offer is Cornell on a plate, as with Johanssen.
 We have the goods via Dave.
 Also, one of my 12 friends would be interested in one of the deals Cornell made in order to stiff him.’

 ‘Not by my man, it will be that lot up above.’

 They fished Cornell’s body out near Shad Thames.

 Such a public disposal – who was being warned?
 Janine had done as they’d agreed, she’d fronted him in his office, provided the proof and that was that, Janine had gone to ground, also as prearranged, the resignation had come.

-Cornell had still been in his suit, nothing had even been taken – the issue was more what had been planted on him and naturally, it put Ms. Dalshiel in the box seat.
+Cornell had still been in his suit, nothing had even been taken – the issue was more what had been planted on him and naturally, it put Ms. Dalshiel in the box seat as chief suspect.

 ‘Hello Chloe,’ said Miles.

 Chloe looked a wreck.
 She was not happy to see them but neither was she now prepared to turn away a visitor.
 But what could they say to each other?

 Instead, Miles, who’d given the papers to the officer first, passed the deed for the half a percent.

 She looked down at it and every instinct told her to make the grand gesture of tearing it up and flinging the pieces at the glass.
 But she saw the half a percent and thought of the child inside her.
 She knew instantly how much that was going to realize, money beyond any hope she’d had since the troubles, and if she began behaving, she could now be out in three.
 She wasn’t of course to know that it was worth considerably less than she thought.
 On the other hand, it was still worth something.